Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced \textbf{EmoScene}, a context-rich benchmark for evaluating multi-dimensional emotion understanding in language models.
-Grounded in Plutchik’s theory, EmoScene represents emotional states using an 8-dimensional emotion vector and contains 4,731 scenarios that require reasoning over contextual and relational cues.
-Our evaluation of six instruction-tuned LLMs in a zero-shot setting shows that even strong models achieve modest performance, highlighting the difficulty of context-aware multi-label emotion prediction.
-To address the independence assumption commonly made in emotion classification, we proposed an entanglement-aware Bayesian inference framework that incorporates emotion co-occurrence statistics to perform joint posterior inference, improving prediction consistency and yielding notable gains for weaker models.
+EmoScene represents emotional states using an 8-dimensional emotion vector and contains 4,731 scenarios that require reasoning over contextual and relational cues.
+Our evaluation of six instruction-tuned LLMs in chain-of-thought \& zero-shot setting shows that even strong models achieve modest performance, highlighting the difficulty of context-aware multi-label emotion prediction.
+To address the independence assumption commonly made in emotion classification, we proposed an entanglement-aware Bayesian inference framework that incorporates emotion co-occurrence statistics to perform joint posterior inference, improving prediction consistency and yielding notable gains for open-source models.
 These results suggest that modelling dependencies among emotions is important for robust emotion understanding.
 In future work, we plan to extend EmoScene with additional modalities and languages and investigate architectures and reasoning strategies that explicitly model emotional structure in context.
-Further, we would also like to explore the utility of preference tuning strategies in improving the emotional awareness of large language models.
+Further, we would also like to explore the utility of preference tuning strategies in improving the emotional awareness of LLMs.